 I lived very close to the club, just over the tracks and down two blocks to the west.
-The club was across the tracks from where Sam’s Club currently is located.
+The club was across the tracks from where Sam’s Club was located.
 There were a lot of local people that went to the club on weekends.
-Some of the bands that played there were Showtime parts 1 and 2, Michaels Mystics, The Litter and numerous other local bands.
+Some of the bands that played there were Showtime Parts 1 and 2, Michael’s Mystics, The Litter and numerous other local bands.
 Our group Mike Fiedler, Barry Gilmer, Bob Laurus and I started a light show that The Litter used there.
 As a result we got to spend some time behind the scenes.
 Mrs. Jacoby was quite nice to us but you did not want to be overtly drunk or under the influence or she would have you arrested.
-We also went to the Prison, Magoos, The Barn, Someplace Else, Bimbos and a few other clubs.
-It was a fantastic era and I was not happy when it all disappeared.
-It would probably take me days to recount all the good times and trivia about these teen dance halls

 THE END OF THE CIGAR